nftmakerio/masumi-payment-service/smart-contracts/payment/README.md

    - Verify the result hash matches what you received
    - Make sure you got what you paid for
    - Keep result data for verification

-4. **Understand the Fees**
-   - Successful jobs: 5% fee to admins
-   - Refunds: No fees
-   - Disputes: No extra fees

-Remember: Just because a refund is approved (either automatically or through dispute resolution) doesn't mean the money is automatically sent to you.
-You must manually submit a WithdrawRefund transaction to get your funds back.
-Think of it like having a refund approval slip that you still need to take to the cashier!